Messerschmitt Bf 110 operational history: Defence of the Reich

-Eventually withdrawn from daylight fighting, the Bf 110 enjoyed later success as a night fighter, where its range and firepower stood it in good stead for the remainder of the war.
+Eventually withdrawn from daylight fighting, the Bf 110 enjoyed later success as a night fighter, where its range and firepower stood it in good stead for the remainder of the conflict.
 The airframe allowed for a dedicated radar operator, and the open nose had space for radar antennae, unlike the single-engine fighters.
 As the war wore on, the increased weight of armament and radar detection equipment (along with a third crew member) took an increasing toll of the aircraft's performance.

 It was also used as a ground attack aircraft, starting with the C-4/B model, and as a day bomber interceptor, where its heavy firepower was particularly useful.
 Later on, there were dedicated ground attack versions which proved reasonably successful.
 The Bf 110 served the Luftwaffe extensively in various roles, though no longer in its intended role as a heavy fighter.
 Another role the Bf 110 took on was as a potent bomber-destroyer.
 The extreme power of the Bf 110's weaponry (when fitted with 20mm and 30mm cannon) could cripple or destroy any Allied bomber in seconds.
 Without encountering an Allied escort, it was capable of wreaking immense destruction.
 When encumbered with a total of four 21 cm (8 in) Werfer-Granate 21 (Wfr.Gr.
-21) rocket tubes, with two of these under each outer wing panel, and additional armament, the 110 was vulnerable to Allied escort fighters, partly from the development of a major change in American fighter tactics at the end of 1943, rendering them increasingly vulnerable to developing American air supremacy over the Reich.
-In late 1943 and early 1944 Bf 110 formations were frequently devastated by the roving Allied fighters.
+21) rocket tubes, with two of these under each outer wing panel, and additional armament, the Bf 110 was vulnerable to Allied escort fighters, partly from the development of a major change in American fighter tactics at the end of 1943, rendering them increasingly vulnerable to developing American air supremacy over the Reich.
+In late 1943 and early 1944, Bf 110 formations were frequently devastated by the roving Allied fighters.

 It was in the role as a night fighter, often armed with the surprisingly effective Schräge Musik upward-firing twin autocannon offensive armament installation, that the Bf 110 and its pilots achieved their greatest successes.
 Luftwaffe night fighter ace Heinz-Wolfgang Schnaufer was the highest scorer in the Defence of the Reich campaign and ended the war with 121 aerial victories, virtually all of them achieved while flying examples of the Bf 110.
 Others, such as Helmut Lent, switched to the night fighter arm and built on their modest daylight scores.
 Other aircraft, such as the Junkers Ju 88 and the Dornier Do 217, also played a big role, but none more so than the Bf 110.